Kenya Bell: Early life

 Bell was born in Detroit, Michigan.
 She is the daughter of William Howard, a pastor, and Vergie Howard, a registered nurse.
 She attended Michigan State University and received a Bachelor of Science degree in mechanical engineering as well as an MBA, graduating summa cum laude.
 After graduation, Bell worked as an engineer for General Motors.

 Entertainment career

 Bell was first introduced to the entertainment world as a model, appearing in campaigns for Ford Motor Company, Bally's, The Essence Festival, and Torrence's House of Fashion.
-She followed up her modeling career as a beauty queen, and at the age of 24 years Bell was crowned Miss Michigan USA 2001.
+She followed up her modeling career as a beauty queen, and at 24 years of age was crowned Miss Michigan USA 2001.
 Bell went on to compete for the title of Miss USA 2001 and ultimately finished the national beauty competition as a semi-finalist.

 As the wife of a professional basketball player, Bell focused on charity initiatives and was featured on E!
 True Hollywood Story: Basketball Wives.
-Following her appearance on the television special, she was then approached by the production company, Shed Media US, to appear as a series regular on the reality show, Basketball Wives on VH1.
+Following her appearance on the television special, she was then approached by the production company Shed Media US to appear as a series regular on the reality show Basketball Wives on VH1.